MCEmperor/cobalt/README.md

 * `compile` compiles all source files.
 * `package` first compiles all source files, and then generates a package from the compiled files.
+* `deploy` first compiles all source files, then generates a deploy-ready package from the compiled files.
 * `clean` cleans up the project directory by simply removing the `target` directory.

+Use `cobalt --help` to get more details.